python/cpython/Doc/library/datetime.rst

 |           | naive).                        | -03:07:12.345216       |       |
 +-----------+--------------------------------+------------------------+-------+

-These may not be available on all platforms when used with the :meth:`strftime<datetime.strftime>` method.
+These may not be available on all platforms when used with the :meth:`~.datetime.strftime` method.
 The ISO 8601 year and ISO 8601 week directives are not interchangeable with the year and week number directives above.
-Calling :meth:`strptime<datetime.strptime>` with incomplete or ambiguous ISO 8601 directives will raise a :exc:`ValueError`.
+Calling :meth:`~.datetime.strptime` with incomplete or ambiguous ISO 8601 directives will raise a :exc:`ValueError`.

 The full set of format codes supported varies across platforms, because Python